2021 Country Reports on Human Rights Practices: Mongolia

 E. ACCEPTABLE CONDITIONS OF WORK

-Laws on labor, cooperatives, and enterprises set occupational health and safety standards, which apply equally to local and foreign workers.
+Occupational Safety and Health: Laws on labor, cooperatives, and enterprises establish occupational health and safety standards, which apply equally to local and foreign workers.
 GASI noted many standards were outdated.

-The law on pensions allows for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
+Informal Sector: The law applies to the informal sector, but it was not enforced, and workers have no assured rights.
+The government calculated in 2020 that the nonagricultural informal sector employed 210,000 persons (44 percent of the 481,400 employees in the informal sector), primarily concentrated in urban areas (90 per cent of the employees in nonagricultural sectors were in Ulaanbaatar).
+Subsistence agriculture and herding and artisanal mining make up the biggest components of the informal sector.
+The law on pensions allows small family businesses and workers in the informal economy (such as herders) to participate in pension and social benefit programs.
 These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.